Price ceiling: Examples

-Rent control in New York City
+Rent control

-Rent control is a system where the government sets a price ceiling on rent (often in combination with eviction limitations and maintenance requirements).
-When soldiers returned from World War II and started families, which increased demand for apartments, but stopped receiving military pay, many of them could not deal with higher rents.
-The government put in price controls so that soldiers and their families could pay their rents and keep their homes.
-However, it increased the quantity demand for apartments and lowered the quantity supplied, and so the number of available apartments rapidly decreased until none were available for latecomers.
-Price ceilings create shortages when producers are allowed to abdicate market share or go unsubsidized.
+Rent Controls were instituted in the US in the 1940s by then-president Franklin D. Roosevelt and his newly-formed Office of Price Administration.
+The Office instituted price ceilings on a wide range of commodities, including rent controls that allowed returning World War II veterans and their families to afford housing.
+Following the predictions of economic models, this policy lowered the supply of rentable properties available to veterans.
+At the same time, there was an increase in homeownership and the number of homes for sale.
+This outcome could be explained by landowners converting their rentable property to sellable property, due to the financial unviability of rental markets and no incentive by the landowner to destroy their property or leave it vacant.

 Apartment price control in Finland

 According to professors Niko Määttänen and Ari Hyytinen, price ceilings on Helsinki City Hitas apartments are highly inefficient economically.
 They cause queuing and discriminate against the handicapped, single parents, elderly, and others who are not able to queue for days.
 They cause inefficient allocation, as apartments are not bought by those willing to pay the most for them.
 Also, those who get an apartment are unwilling to leave it, even when their family or work situation changes, as they may not sell it at what they feel the market price should be.
 The inefficiencies increase apartment shortage and raise the market price of other apartments.